 While the manufacturers must take more responsibility for building secure devices and releasing security patches as soon as vulnerability is discovered, the individuals and businesses that use IoT devices must also ensure that they have taken their own security measures.

-Cloud-integrated security control panels that monitor connected smart devices and inform the user of security risks and compromises via intelligent threat detection are one possible solution.
+Cloud-integrated security control panels that monitor connected smart devices and inform the user of security risks and compromises via intelligent threat detection and data loss prevention tools are one possible solution.

 It’s also essential that the cloud services used by devices to store user data are secure in order to prevent serious data breaches.